MistyCommunity/Documentation/src/content/index.md

 <h1>Docs Home</h1>

-When you code Misty, you can quickly build skills that make use of the unique characteristics of an autonomous, roaming robot with personality.
+When you write code for Misty, you can quickly build skills that make use of the unique characteristics of an autonomous, roaming robot with personality.

 What’s a skill?
 A skill is your JavaScript app, running on the robot.
-Like this:
+When you write a skill, you:
 1. Take some of Misty’s sensory data (vision, audio, touch, distance, etc.).
 2. Process that data on the robot using Misty’s API or send it off to a cloud service.
 3. Have Misty do something in response: